informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 Additionally, worth noting there is an RPC method as `transfer_moduleId` that returns the address of the `IbcTransfer` module.

-## Concrete Scenario among Three Sovereign Rollups
+## Example Scenarios among Three Sovereign Rollups

+Since the translations between _token name_ and _token ID_ became nuanced, we
-Let's assume that the ICS20 application is deployed on three Sovereign rollups `sovA`, `sovB`, and `sovC`; and they are interconnected as shown below:
+will go through a few example scenarios - where the ICS20 application is deployed on three Sovereign rollups `sovA`, `sovB`, and `sovC`; and they are interconnected as shown below:

 ```
           chAB┌────┐chAC